jimmyangel/morinricardo/content/post/2018-08-16-howl-timber-harvest.md

 - - -

 _A note about data quality: logging spatial data are separately and independently reported by each National Forest office.
-Availability over date ranges varies considerably across offices and there can be significant omissions of logging activity, especially regarding older records.._
+Availability over date ranges varies considerably across offices and there can be significant omissions of logging activity, especially regarding older records._